RishikKolpekwar/secretary/README.md

 <div align="center">
   <img src="./frontend/src/assets/banner.png" alt="Secretary Banner" width="100%">

-  # Secretary
+  # the secretary

   ### The All-in-One AI-Powered Financial Command Center

-  Secretary is your comprehensive financial management platform that consolidates every aspect of your financial life into one intelligent dashboard.
+  the secretary is your comprehensive financial management platform that consolidates every aspect of your financial life into one intelligent dashboard.
 From daily transactions to vacation planning and investment strategies, Secretary leverages AI-powered advisors with distinct personalities and expertise to provide personalized guidance for every financial decision.

 </div>